sciZer0/newdiscoveries/a/README.md

 you are fully able to easily understand every thing, even if you have no scientific background.

-Throughout the entire article, I practice "redundancy of understandability", using very simple language and sometimes explaining the same things several times.
+Throughout the whole article, I practice "redundancy of understandability", using very simple language and sometimes explaining the same things several times.

 Always feel free to ask me any questions about the discoveries: theOlegGor@gmail.com